andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/using-sql-sever-synonyms-entity-framework-integrated-security.md

 ### Login failed for user &#8216;NT AUTHORITY\ANONYMOUS LOGON'

-If we had chosen to use SQL Server authentication in our conenction string, and passed in a username and password for a SQL Server login that had permissions to the database, things would have worked out perfectly.
+If you had chosen to use SQL Server authentication in your conenction string, and passed in a username and password for a SQL Server login that had permissions to the database, things would have worked out perfectly.
 I know this because that's what I had been doing in my own application.
 I started running into the "Login failed&#8230;&#8221; error message once I switched to Integrated Security.

 For some reason "Integrated Security=True&#8221; that throws Entity Framework for a loop.
 It accesses the database used in the `DbContext` instance just fine, but the second a line of code needs to use the object mapped to the _Synonym_, **boom**&#8230; crash&#8230; error&#8230;